 Lack of communication.
 Another possible problem with a fixed organisational chart is that it could stop employees from going to someone outside their team for help.
 This could lead to a lack of ideas being shared and a narrower outlook.

 However, as a savvy employer you’ll know to anticipate this issue and put processes in place to ensure that clear and effective communication continues amongst all teams, allowing more opportunities to improve your business.

-How to make an organisational chart
+Create an organisational chart